 UTC, Raytheon deal wins U.S. antitrust approval, with divestitures

-UTC agreed in June to combine its aerospace business with U.S. contractor Raytheon Co and create a new company worth about $121 billion, in what would be the sector's biggest ever merger.
+UTC agreed in June to combine its aerospace business with U.S. contractor Raytheon and create a new company worth about $121 billion, in what would be the sector's biggest ever merger.
+It won EU antitrust approval earlier in March.

+To win U.S. approval, the companies agreed to divest Raytheon's military airborne radios business, including facilities in Indiana and Florida, and UTC's military global positioning systems and big space-based optical systems businesses, including a facility in Connecticut.

+The companies are the only Defense Department suppliers for military airborne radios and military GPS systems for air and sea, the Justice Department said.

 ((Diane.Bartz@thomsonreuters.com; 1 202 898 8313;))